 All landlords are required to call the Sheriff’s Office at 563-326-8627 on Friday at 1:00 PM to find out if their FED was served personally or posted.

 If the FED is personally served by the Sheriff’s Office by Friday at 1:00 p.m. the court date will be the date assigned on the FED.

-If the FED notice is not personally served by the Sheriff’s Office by 1:00 p.m. on Friday, the Sheriff’s Office will change the court date to the following week and will post the notice on the door of the rental property.
-If the Sheriff’s Office posts the notice the landlord MUST also change the court date and send the FED notice by regular mail and certified mail to the tenant, no later than midnight Friday night.
+If the FED notice is not personally served by the Sheriff’s Office by 1:00 p.m. on Friday, the Sheriff’s Office will change the court date to the following week, will post the notice on the door of the rental property, and will send the FED notice by regular mail and certified mail to the tenant.

 4. Writ of Possession